Australian Children's Choir: Engagements

 Leading artists the choir has recently appeared with include Julie Anthony, Marina Prior, Rhonda Burchmore, Marcia Hines, Delta Goodrem, Rove McManus, David Hobson and Peter Brocklehurst.
 Past recordings include John Farnham's Whispering Jack album, and the single "You're the Voice", as well as Missy Higgins, and numerous recordings ranging from folk music and commercials to movie soundtracks.

 The choir has produced five CDs; Leave No Song Unsung (which was nominated for a Sounds Australian Award in 2004 for best Choral Recording),Christmas Lullaby, featuring music for the festive season and Like a Rainbow.
 Fire in The Heavens was recorded to commemorate the Black Saturday Bushfires.
 More recently Australian Stories was released - songs of the Great South Land.
-These have been featured on ABC Classic FM and 3MBS FM.
+These have been featured on ABC Classic and 3MBS FM.

 2006 included performances of J.S.
 Bach's St Matthew Passion with the Melbourne Bach Choir, Stravinsky's Symphony of Psalms and Orff's Carmina Burana (with the Royal Melbourne Philharmonic) as well as the "Irish Songs of Praise" concerts and appearances at the Melbourne International Fashion Festival at BMW Edge and at the Stringybark Folk Festival.
 The choir also performed in concerts with the Salvation Army, a series of concerts with the Victoria Police Showband at the Police Academy, a series of concerts at The Australia Club, the RACV Club, several corporate performances at various venues around the city, including Banyule's Carols by Candlelight, and Carols in the Cathedral in St Paul's Cathedral.
 In 2007, the choir received a contract to perform in the Australian Ballet season of The Nutcracker at the State Theatre, Victoria.
 These were in addition to the numerous charity and local community performances the choir performs throughout the year.

 In 2009 the choir started the year by performing (along with many other choirs) in the Day of Mourning for those lost during the Black Saturday bushfires.
 They also performed Gordon Kerry's Requiem Tropes, a work based on the Mozart Requiem.
 Throughout the year the choir also participated in several recording, including pieces such as "World Keeps Turning" by Jetty Road and "Advance Australia Fair" with Judith Durham.
 The choir ended their year with several Christmas performances, notably Carols in the Cathedral with the Royal Melbourne Philharmonic and several guest soloists.

-Artistic Director
+Artistic director

-Daniel Brinsmead is the Artistic Director of The Australian Children's Choir and conducts the Senior choristers.
+Daniel Brinsmead is the artistic director of the Australian Children's Choir and conducts the senior choristers.